-American Health Care Faces a Staffing Crisis And It's Affecting Care

-IDEAS BY ROBERT GLATTER, PETER PAPADAROS.
-AND YASH SHAH JUNE 30, 2023 8:43 AM EDT ospitals, urgent care facilities, clinics, and imaging centers throughout the United States are experiencing staffing issues.
+American Health Care Faces a Staffing Crisis And It's Affecting Care ospitals, urgent care facilities, clinics, and imaging centers throughout the United States are experiencing at office in the Company of the the United States are experiencing staffing issues.
 Since the COVID-19 pandemic, costs have reached new highs as institutions are forced to staff their facilities with temporary health professionals due to rising turnover, fluctuations in demand, and evolving appreciations for work-life balance.
 These temporary, or "locums," physicians, mid-level administrators, travel nurses, therapists, and technicians are paid many multiples more than regular staff.
 Frequently, existing long-term employees feel undervalued in relation to these temporary workers and some resign to join the rapidly expanding pool of locums healthcare workers while others seek out early retirement.